nigarixx/Learning-C/README.md

 11.c - Displaying the pattern like a pyramid.

 12.c - Displaying the pattern in which the first and a last number of each row will be 1

+13.c - Accept the height of a person in centimeter and categorize the person according to their height.

+14.c - Accept a coordinate point in a XY coordinate system and determine in which quadrant the coordinate point lies.

+15.c - Sum of the three given integers.
+However, if any of the values is in the range 10..20 inclusive then that value counts as 0, except 13 and 17.